gamalexdq/Lorenz/README.md

 ## 🖥️ Features

-- Interactive 3D rendering of the Lorenz attractor
+- 3D rendering of the Lorenz attractor
 - Smooth rotation animation
 - Colorful gradient trail using HSV color space
 - Frameless, transparent window that stays on top
-- Draggable window with mouse

 ---